gauravchak/value_model_tuning/README.md

 ### Supports both Black-box and Explicit Optimizations

-[ndcg_targeting_v1.py](./src/ndcg_targeting_v1.py) uses a white-box optimization approach whereas [ndcg_targeting.py](./src/ndcg_targeting.py) uses SLSQP to optimize the weights.
+[ndcg_gap_targeting_heuristic.py](./src/ndcg_gap_targeting_heuristic.py) uses a white-box/heuristic optimization approach whereas [ndcg_gap_targeting_slsqp.py](./src/ndcg_gap_targeting_slsqp.py) uses SLSQP to optimize the weights.
 I believe the latter should be more accurate, but for whatever reason it's not working as well as I'd hoped.
 Currently, the SLSQP approach is terminating without converging.

 ```md
 Initial weights: ['0.200', '0.200', '0.200', '0.200', '0.200']